mobility-23/Fault-Tolerant-Control-System/README.md

 - The main program and GP training part need to be separated for computation.
 - The parameters of MPC, Kalman filter, fault detector and GP need to be reset.

+### Cite:

+- Please cite our paper if you use this code in your own work:

+Lu, Yu, Guoqiang Li, Yu Yue, and Zhenpo Wang.
+"Fault Detection and Data-driven Optimal Adaptive Fault-tolerant Control for Autonomous Driving using Learning-based SMPC."
+IEEE Transactions on Intelligent Vehicles (2024).